ShrikeGames/ToL-Deathnote-Tool/README.md

 - Added wrapper function for the alert messages so it can be replaced later with something else easily.
 - Refactored creation of the main GUI a bit so it references config values.
 - GUI will now remember its position in the config file and restore it next time you launch the program.
+- [TOLDNT-02] Another fix similar to the rogue line issue.
+If a use paused while mouse was up (to move to another spot without drawing) then unpaused it was always putting the mouse down, causing it to draw a connected line when it shouldn't.
+Now remembers the state of the mouse and position of the mouse before hand, and restores it when unpausing.
 ```

 # Planned Features (For this Fork)